 Just imagine how the world would look like if there weren’t any colors.
-All would be in black and white, just like the tv’s in the older days.
+All would be in black and white, just like tv’s in the older days.
 Life would be less interesting, nature less beautiful and, oranges wouldn’t be orange.
 Ever noticed how colourful a lot of foods, especially fruits and vegetables, are?

 Color is a fascinating topic, especially when it relates to food.
 Color itself is a great physical phenomenon, being determined by waves and wavelengths.
-And in food it’s amazing to see what type of complicated molecules sit in our fruits and veggies to give them their wonderful colour.
+And in food it’s amazing to see what type of complicated molecules sit in our fruits and vegetables to give them their wonderful colour.

 Physics of colour

 Before we dive into food colours, we have to discuss some physics basics to understand what light and color are.
 Visible light is a form of electromagnetic radiation, which are waves.
 When this radiation has a specific wavelength (390 – 700 nm) it is part of the ‘visible light spectrum’.
 A lot of lights sources do not emit wave of a single wavelength, instead, they emit light with various wavelengths, making light white or yellowish.